skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

                 Reduce operational overhead by letting your teams provision their own resources, while you retain control over the Kubernetes cluster.

-For a detailed comparison against vanilla Kubernetes, refer to :ref:`sky-compare`.
+For a detailed comparison vs. vanilla Kubernetes, refer to :ref:`sky-compare`.

 Table of Contents
 -----------------